 Think of it this way – subject lines are just like headlines on your website or the titles of your blog posts.
 They need to express the idea without telling everything while compelling the reader to want to see what’s inside.

-A few points to consider for the all-important subject line:
+A few points to consider for the all-important subject line in a newsletter:

 Is it attention-grabbing?